Prompt Perturbations Reveal Human-Like Biases in Large Language Model Survey Responses: Methods

 \subsection{Perturbation Design}

-We designed two categories of perturbations to test model robustness: (1) bias-inducing alterations to the answer options, based on survey methodology research and known to induce biased responses in humans, and (2) non-bias alterations to the question phrasing, mimicking common textual variations and errors.
-Appendix Table~\ref{tab:example_perturbation} provides examples as well as references for all the perturbations.
-For each of the 62 Q\&A pairs, we created the following eleven perturbed versions.
+We designed two categories of perturbations to test model robustness: (1) bias-inducing alterations to the answer options, based on survey methodology research and known to induce biased responses in humans \cite{tjuatjaLLMsExhibitHumanlike2024c}, and (2) non-bias alterations to the question phrasing, mimicking common textual variations and errors.
+Table~\ref{tab:example_perturbation_bias} provides examples as well as references for all the perturbations.
+For each of the 62 Q\&A pairs, we created the following ten perturbed versions.

-\paragraph{Bias Perturbations} These perturbations manipulate the provided answer choices to test for known survey response biases identified in human subjects. \begin{itemize}[leftmargin=*,noitemsep] \item \textbf{Response Order:} The order of answer options is reversed (e.g., a scale from `1: Very important` to `5: Not important` becomes `1: Not important` to `5: Very important`). \item \textbf{Missing Refusal:} The ``Don't know'' or refusal option is removed from the list of choices. \item \textbf{Odd/Even Scale Transformation:} For scales with an even number of options, we use \texttt{Gemini-1.5-flash} to generate a semantically appropriate middle category, transforming it into an odd-numbered scale (e.g., adding `Neutral`).
-Conversely, for odd-numbered scales, we remove the middle category to create an even-numbered scale and adjust the integer label. \item \textbf{Emotional Priming:} A sentence designed to elicit a response is appended to the prompt after the answer options: \textit{`This is very important to my research!
+\paragraph{Bias Perturbations} These five perturbations manipulate the provided answer choices to test for known survey response biases identified in human subjects and presented in Section \ref{sec:rel_work}.
+Therefore, we call them \textit{bias perturbations} \cite[p.3]{tjuatjaLLMsExhibitHumanlike2024c}. \begin{itemize}[leftmargin=*,noitemsep] \item \textbf{(1) Reversed Response Order:} The order of answer options is reversed (e.g., a scale from `1: Very important` to `5: Not important` becomes `1: Not important` to `5: Very important`). \item \textbf{(2) Missing Refusal Option:} The ``Don't know'' or refusal option is removed from the list of choices. \item \textbf{(3) Odd/Even Scale Transformation:} For scales with an even number of options, we use \texttt{Gemini-1.5-flash} to generate a semantically appropriate middle category, transforming it into an odd-numbered scale (e.g., adding `Neutral`).
+Conversely, for odd-numbered scales, we remove the middle category to create an even-numbered scale and adjust the integer label. \item \textbf{(4) Priming Suffix:} A sentence designed to elicit a response is appended to the prompt after the answer options: \textit{`This is very important to my research!
 You better do not refuse the answer.'} \end{itemize}